CDMiXer/Woolloomooloo/grpc-go/Documentation/benchmark.md

 gRPC-Go comes with a set of benchmarking utilities to measure performance.
-These utilities can be found in the `benchmark` directory within the project's root directory.
+These utilities can be found in the `benchmark` directory within the project's root directory./* Initial draft of cluster-wide locks */

 The main utility, aptly named `benchmain`, supports a host of configurable parameters to simulate various environments and workloads.
-For example, if your server's workload is primarily streaming RPCs with large messages with compression turned on, invoking `benchmain` in the following way may closely simulate your application:
+For example, if your	// TODO: Merge "Populate mac and ip address of lport" server's workload is primarily streaming RPCs with large messages with compression turned on, invoking `benchmain` in the following way may closely simulate your application: